phoban01/flux-mt-demo/README.md

+# Multi-tenancy with Flux

-This repo configure a multi-tenant flux setup with the following directory structure:
+This repo configures a multi-tenant flux setup with the following directory structure:

 ```
 .